 Our cars are designed in a very sophisticated way.
 They are equipped with many electronic systems, and one of these parts is the car’s onboard diagnostic system (OBD system).

-Some of the possible malfunctionings that can occur in your car can be detected either by various inappropriate sounds or by various physical signs.
-But some faults, that are not easily detectable but do occur in your vehicle, are represented by the check engine light in your car.
+Some of the possible malfunctionings in your car can be detected either by various inappropriate sounds or by various physical signs.
+But some faults, that are not easily detectable but do occur in your vehicle are represented by the check engine light in your car.

 How to Reset the Check Engine Light